jhuix/vscode-markdown-preview-showdown/README.md

 ### For export PDF or PNG or JPEG:

-  When `markdown-preview-showdown.usePuppeteerCore` setting is true, this extension require puppeteer-core package (It has been integrated into the MDPS extension) and google chrome browser or chrome-location package, and `chrome.exe` program path is set to `markdown-preview-showdown.chromePath`.
+  When `markdown-preview-showdown.puppeteer.useCore` setting is true, this extension require puppeteer-core package (It has been integrated into the MDPS extension) and google chrome browser or chrome-location package, and `chrome.exe` program path is set to `markdown-preview-showdown.puppeteer.chromePath`.
 The chrome-location globally installed by npm:

         npm install -g chrome-location

-  When `markdown-preview-showdown.usePuppeteerCore` setting is false, this extension require puppeteer package.
+  When `markdown-preview-showdown.puppeteer.useCore` setting is false, this extension require puppeteer package.
 The puppeteer globally installed by npm:

         npm install -g puppeteer